-TESTING: Test by pushing the test button on the cover and hold it down for a minimum of 5 seconds.
-This will sound the alarm if the electronic circuitry and horn and battery are working.
-In an interconnected installation all interconnected alarms should sound when the test button on any one of the interconnected alarm is pressed.
-If no alarm sounds, the unit has defective batteries or other failure.
-DO NOT use an open flame to test your alarm, you could damage the alarm or ignite combustible materials and start a structure fire
+Test by pushing the Test/Hush button on the cover and hold it down for a minimum of 5 seconds.
+This will sound the alarm if the electronic circuitry and horn are working.
+In an interconnected installation all interconnected alarms should sound when the Test/Hush button on any of the interconnected alarm is pressed.
+If no alarm sounds, check the fuse or circuit breaker supplying power to the alarm circuit.
+Verify that the green LED is on.
+If the alarm still does not sound, the alarm may have defective batteries or other failure.
+DO NOT use an open flame to test your alarm.
+You could damage the alarm or ignite combustible materials and start a structure fire